WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabiSetupRegtest.md

 8. Go to WalletWasabi folder
 9. Open the command line and enter.
 This will build all the projects under this directory.
 `dotnet build`
-10. Go to WalletWasabi\WalletWasabi.Backend folder.
+10. Go to WalletWasabi\WalletWasabi.Indexer folder.
 `dotnet run --no-build`
-11. Now the Backend is generating the filters and it is running.
+11. Now the Indexer is generating the filters and it is running.
 (You can quit with CTRL-C any time)

 ## Setup Wasabi Client